-Effect of 19(R)-HETE and 19(S)-HETE on the mRNA, Protein Expression, and Enzymatic Activity of CYP1B1.
-The effect of both enantiomers of 19-HETE on CYP1B1 was determined at three levels: First was mRNA expression level, and the results showed that R- and S-enantiomers of 19-HETE did not significantly affect CYP1B1 mRNA expression compared with control group in RL-14 and H9c2 cells (Fig. 7A).
-In agreement with the mRNA results, Western blot analysis showed that protein expression of CYP1B1 was not significantly altered by treatment with both enantiomers compared with control group in both cell lines, RL-14 and H9c2 cells (Fig. 7B).
+Effect of 19(R)-HETE and 19(S)-HETE on the mRNA, protein expression and enzymatic activity of CYP1B1

+The effect of both enantiomers of 19-HETE on CYP1B1 was determined at three levels; first was mRNA expression level and the results showed that R and S enantiomers of 19-HETE did not significantly affect CYP1B1 mRNA expression compared to control group in RL-14 and H9c2 cells (Figure 7A).
+In agreement with the mRNA results, Western blot analysis showed that protein expression of CYP1B1 was not significantly altered by treatment with both enantiomers compared to control group in both cell lines, RL-14 and H9c2 cells (Figure 7B).
 To examine the effect of both enantiomers on the functional catalytic activity of CYP1B1, MROD assay was carried out.
-Figure 7C shows that, in RL-14 cells, 19(R)-HETE, and 19(S)-HETE significantly decreased the formation of
+Figure 7C showed that, in RL-14 cells, 19(R)-HETE and 19(S)-HETE significantly decreased the formation of resorufin by approximately 80% and 85%, respectively, compared to control group.
+In order to confirm this result in different cell line, H9c2 cells were used.
+The results showed that both R and S enantiomers significantly decreased the resorufin formation by approximately 82% and 85%, respectively (Figure 7C).